What is county lines?

 The national picture continues to develop but there are recorded cases of:

-- Children as young as 12 years old being exploited by gangs to courier drugs out of their local area
+- Children as young as 10 years old being exploited to courier drugs out of their local area

-- There is increased use of social media to make initial contact with children and young people, ‘grooming’ them to become involved.
+- Increased use of social media to make initial contact with children: ‘grooming’

 Signs to look out for